ansible/vscode-ansible/docs/development/debug_extension.md

 ### Step 1: Fork and clone

 Fork and clone the vscode-ansible repository into your local environment.
-Make sure to to set required remote urls in order to make PRs.
+Set the required remote URLs so that you can create PRs.

 ### Step 2: Compile